akarve/bipsea/README.md

 You could even store the derived secrets in a hot password manager at no risk to the master private key.

-> Note: bipsea alone is not password manager, but you could use it to implement one.
+> bipsea alone is not password manager, but you could use it to implement one.
 > See [BIP-?: General secrets keychain with semantic derivation paths](https://github.com/akarve/bip-keychain)
 > for more.

-General secrets keychain with semantic derivation paths

-# How does it work?
+## How does it work?

 The root of your BIP-85 password tree is an extended master private key (xprv).